 The crew relaxed en masse.

-“Ciro was informed of the high turnover rate during the interview, Thad.”
-Abuela answered.
+“Ciro was informed of the high turnover rate during the interview, Thad,” Abuela answered.
 “But he accepted the job, and we can’t keep putting this off.
-Our boy needs a caretaker.”
+My boy needs a therapist.”

 “Boy?
-Caretaker?”
+Therapist?”
 Ciro asked no one in particular.
+No one answered.

 Abuela clapped her hands.
 A tube running from her back swayed at the impact.
 “Anyway!
 Now that we have Ciro, we can begin the Wireless Project tomorrow.
 Please get a good night’s rest, everyone.
 Well.
 Good day’s rest.
 You know what I mean.
 Care to say a few words, Ciro, to mark the occasion?”